Lucky-Tsuma/BE-Summary/README.md

 -   _HTTP:_ Hypertext Transfer Protocol.
 Used to transfer data between a client ( e.g web browser) and a server (e.g website).
 -   _HTTPS:_ An encrypted version of HTTP.
 -   _SSL/TLS:_ The Secure Sockets Layer and Transport Layer Security protocols are used to provide secure communication over the internet.

+#### The role of protocols in internet

+**Protocol**: A set of rules and standards that define how information is exchanged between devices and systems.

+-   **IP** is responsible for _routing packets of data to their correct destination._
+-   **TCP** and **UDP** ensure that _packets are transmitted reliably and efficiently._
+-   **DNS** is used to _translate domain names into IP addresses._
+-   **HTTP** is used to _transfer data between clients and servers._

+    Using standardized protocols allow devices and systems from different manufacturers and vendors to communicate with each other seamlessly.

+#### IP Addresses and Domain Names

+IP addresses are typically represented as a series of four numbers separated by periods, such as “192.168.1.1”.
+Domain names are human-readable names used to identify websites and other internet resources.

+When you enter a domain name into your web browser, your computer sends a DNS query to a DNS server, which returns the corresponding IP address.
+The IP address is then used to connect to the website or other resource you’ve requested.

+#### HTTP and HTTPS

+HTTP (Hypertext Transfer Protocol)
+HTTPS (HTTP Secure)

+When you visit a website, your web browser sends an HTTP request to the server, asking for the webpage or other resource you’ve requested.
+The server then sends an HTTP response back to the client, containing the requested data.

+HTTPS encrypts the data being transmitted between the client and server using SSL/TLS (Secure Sockets Layer/Transport Layer Security) encryption.